voski/Snapt/README.md

-# Snapt
+# [Snapt][snapt]

-[snapt.io][snapt]

 [snapt]: http://www.snapt.io

+Snapt is a clone of Instagram built on Rails and Backbone.

 ## Minimum Viable Product
-Snapt is a clone of Instagram built on Rails and Backbone.

 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->